rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 2. Evaluate impact of new versions and prioritize
 3. Update to targeted versions

+## Overview and assumptions

+- Using Kubespray for cluster deployment
+- Following k8sapp convention
+    - Using custom Ansible playbook to `deploy`
+    - Locked down to git commit SHAs

 ## Generate a version report

 Any update begins by first knowing the following: